Meet the forever families of the animals who have been adopted through Companion Animal Foundation over the past 17 years!

 Thanks for sharing, Marissa!

 Nat is an extraordinarily joyful little girl, full of energy and enthusiasm.
-She is only allowed in the backyard when I am home to keep an eye on her, and now prefers that I stay outside with her.
+She is only allowed in the backyard when I am home to keep an eye on her and now prefers that I stay outside with her.
 She loves to lead me down to the base of the plum tree and roll over for a good pet before taking off to play chase with Sammy, hunt bugs, or thoroughly sniff her domain.
-She is not a lap cat, but often comes and snuggles up against the side of my leg while I sit in the grass.
+She is not a lap cat but often comes and snuggles up against the side of my leg while I sit in the grass.
 And if she is feeling neglected, she has a particularly high-pitched squeak that she uses to remind me where my priorities should lie.

 She and Sammy are fast friends, even if she thinks that he sometimes plays too rough and he finds her a little too free with the sniffing.
-Sammy developed a seizure disorder last year, and throughout the process of finding the right combination of meds, Nat has kept him active and healthy.
-He's been seizure-free for 8 months now, but still has a bit of weakness in his legs.
+Sammy developed a seizure disorder last year and throughout the process of finding the right combination of meds, Nat has kept him active and healthy.
+He's been seizure-free for 8 months now but still has a bit of weakness in his legs.
 The other day he tried to jump up on the porch railing, fell and landed hard on his back.
 Nat came racing from the other side of the yard and gave him a thorough sniffing to be sure that he was all right.
-I can't imagine a better companion for him, or little cuddle girl for me.
+I can't imagine a better companion for him or a better little cuddle girl for me.
 Thank you for my pretty lady, baby girl."

-Thank you CAF for the work you do! " -Ceasar Velasquez
+Thank you CAF for the work you do! " - Ceasar Velasquez

 "We adopted Bucky (former name Beau) March 8th, 2017.
-He was the runt of the bunch, and he was liter mates with Tristan and Cupid.
+He was the runt of the bunch and he was liter mates with Tristan and Cupid.
 He was part of that big liter of 7.
 He used to sleep in my lap and arms every night but now he's too big.
 He's the best pup and we love him so much." - Marissa Holguin

 "My BF and I adopted Diana (formerly named Honey) from you last thanksgiving.
 She has settled in and her personality is huge.
 She gets very jealous of anything that takes my attention away from her (my BF, my phone, the garden), and she is very vocal about it.
 She loves to cuddle up under the covers in bed, and her favorite place to nap is anywhere she can hang her arms off the side.
 She watches our ten chickens with interest, but is too afraid of them to get very close.
-She plays fetch with anything she can get her moth around, and particularly she likes to steal my makeup brushes and bring them to me to throw.
+She plays fetch with anything she can get her mouth around, and particularly she likes to steal my makeup brushes and bring them to me to throw.
 She begs for our food like a dog and runs to the door when she hears my car or my BF's car pull in the driveway.
 She is the sweetest and most affectionate cat who will like you like a dog to let you know she loves you, and tell you loud stories all day long in her sweet voice.
 She is so loved."

 "We adopted Remy (former name Pippen) in July 2015 when we realized that our home needed a fur baby.
 Remy brought so much joy into our lives and helped our family feel more complete!
 He has always followed Mommy around like a little shadow.
 About a year later and after multiple, extremely pricey vet visits for Remy engaging in pica behavior (ingesting inedible objects--he had to have surgery on his stomach at 10 months old to remove one of Mommy's hair ties that was clogging up the sphincter muscle in his stomach), we decided that he needed a playmate.
 We had tried everything from discipline, to ignoring, to food changes, to play therapy, to outdoor visits, but alas nothing stopped Remy from ingesting inedible objects and from attacking Mommy's legs every time her attention wasn't on him.
 So we adopted Archie (former name Jack), who was affectionately known at the Blue Lake CAF as "The Orange Bullet."
 Ever since the initial introduction that is always difficult for 2 cats, they have been inseparable.
 Now Remy doesn't attack Mommy anymore and is too busy playing with his brother to ingest inedible objects!
 And better yet, Archie feels welcome and happy in his forever home and loves having a big brother.
 Now we are an even bigger happy family!